 21. Mesa Verde National Park, Colorado

 The park was established in 1906 by President Theodore Roosevelt and is home to more than 4,000 archaeological sites, including 600 cliff dwellings.
 These dwellings were built by the Ancestral Puebloans between the 6th and 12th centuries.
-The Mesa Verde Cliff dwellings are some of the most notable and best-preserved sites in the park.
+The Mesa Verde Cliff Dwellings are some of the most notable and best-preserved sites in the park.
 Visitors can explore these dwellings and learn about the daily life of the people who lived there.
 The Mesa Verde Visitor Center is a great place to start your visit and learn more about the park’s history and culture.

 22. Great Basin National Park, Nevada